 How do I choose the right performing arts discipline?

 Join local groups and online forums.
-Being part of a community makes learning and enjoying arts more fun.
+Being part of a community makes learning and enjoying the arts more fun.

 What are some practical skills for performance?